Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Higher-order correlations

-where $\mathcal{K}$ designates a spatial arrangement of the 4 spins, and $\mathcal{N}_\mathcal{K}$ the corresponding normalization factor.
-Here, we consider NN bonds or diagonal bonds only, \emph{i.e.} spins arranged in a T-shape ($C_T^{(4)}$) or in a diamond-shape ($C_\diamond^{(4)}$) configuration.
-The results are shown in \figref{fig:fig5}a-b, where both the bare and the connected correlations are plotted against the rescaled temperature $T/\Delta$.
-As expected from AFM order, the bare correlations are negative (positive) for a T-shape (diamond-shape) arrangement and increase in amplitude when the temperature is reduced.
-In the T-shape configuration, the connected correlations become significantly non-zero and positive as $T \lesssim \Delta$, and corroborate the emergence of a strongly correlated regime with sizeable quantum fluctuations stemming from the underlying quantum antiferromagnet.
-In the case of the diamond-shaped configuration --- which corresponds to more distant spins ---, connected correlations remain close to zero, suggesting a limited effect of quantum fluctuations.
-In both cases, METTS (dashed lines) and geometric string (diamonds) calculations agree remarkably well with the experimental data.
+where $\mathcal{K}$ designates a spatial arrangement of the four spins, and $\mathcal{N}_\mathcal{K}$ denotes the corresponding normalisation factor.
+Here, we consider NN bonds or diagonal bonds only, \emph{i.e.} spins arranged in a square ($C_\Box^{(4)}$), or in a diamond-shape ($C_\diamond^{(4)}$) configuration (see SI for additional data corresponding to a T-shape configuration).
+The results are shown in \figref{fig:fig5}a,b, where both the bare and the connected correlations are plotted against the rescaled temperature $T/\scaling$.
+As expected from AFM order, the bare correlations are positive and increase in amplitude when the temperature is reduced.
+In the square configuration, the connected correlations become significantly non-zero and negative as $T \lesssim \scaling$, and corroborate the emergence of a strongly correlated regime with sizeable quantum fluctuations stemming from the underlying quantum antiferromagnet.
+In the case of the diamond-shaped configuration, which corresponds to more distant spins, connected correlations remain close to zero.
+Overall, our results suggest that the role of quantum fluctuations, central in the emergence of strongly correlated states and non-zero high-order correlations, weakens as the distances between spins increase.
+In all cases, METTS (dashed lines) and geometric string (diamonds) calculations agree well with the experimental data.